michelezedda/infinityCounter/README.md

 Observe the numerical value on the counter returning to the initial value.
 ```

+## Technologies Used
+- HTML5 & CSS3: Markup and styling languages for building web pages;
+- Sass: CSS extension language for web development efficiency;
+- JavaScript: A programming language for adding interactivity to web applications;

 ## Project Link

 You can try infinityCounter by clicking the following link :link: [infinityCounter](https://michelezedda.github.io/infinityCounter/)